riponjaherul/phpOOP/Inheritance/readme.md

 **Access Modifier in Inheritance**

  1. Method and Properties marked as protected can be accessed from Child and Parent Class.
- 2. Method and Properties marked as protected can not be accessed from Outside class, it is similar to Private
+ 2. Method and Properties marked as protected can not be accessed from Outside class, it is similar to Private.

+***In Method Overriding, Once Child class override parent method then child class does not call those method in patent class***